 4) Kentucky Appalachian Trail: This 435-mile trail passes through Kentucky, Tennessee and Virginia and is a great way to experience the region's rural culture.
 Start your trip in Cumberland Gap National Historical Park and don't forget to stop by Daniel Boone National Forest before reaching the end of the trail at Big Stone Gap.
 There are plenty of small towns along the way that you can explore, so take your time and enjoy the journey!

 Kentucky has some of the strictest driving laws in the country, and violating these laws can result in severe penalties.
 The state imposes steep fines for traffic infractions, as well as increases to your insurance premiums.
 Here is a list of the top 10 driving infractions in Kentucky and their associated insurance rate increases:

-18-24: Kentucky drivers aged 18-24 usually pay about $3,846 per year for auto insurance coverage - slightly above the national average of $3,397 for this age group and much higher than other states.
+18-24: Hollyvilla drivers aged 18-24 usually pay about $3,846 per year for auto insurance coverage - slightly above the national average of $3,397 for this age group and much higher than other states.

-35-44: Kentucky drivers aged 35-44 typically pay about $2,694 per year for auto insurance coverage - slightly lower than the national average of $2,749 and much lower than some states.
+35-44: Hollyvilla drivers aged 35-44 typically pay about $2,694 per year for auto insurance coverage - slightly lower than the national average of $2,749 and much lower than some states.

-45-54: Kentucky drivers in this age group usually pay around $2,660 in annual premiums for car insurance - significantly lower than the national average of $2,890, and much lower than some states.
+45-54: Hollyvilla drivers in this age group usually pay around $2,660 in annual premiums for car insurance - significantly lower than the national average of $2,890, and much lower than some states.

 These are just averages - actual rates will vary depending on your driving record and other factors such as where you live in Kentucky.
 To get the best deal on car insurance in Hollyvilla, it's important to shop around and compare quotes from multiple companies.
 Doing so could help you save hundreds of dollars on your car insurance premiums.